 Harald Fischer-Tiné is professor of modern global history at the Swiss Federal Institute of Technology in Zurich (ETH Zürich).

 Stefan Huebner (Editor)

-Stefan Huebner is research fellow at the Asia Research Institute, National University of Singapore.
+Stefan Huebner is senior research fellow at the Asia Research Institute, National University of Singapore.

 Ian Tyrrell (Editor)